There are some common misunderstandings about cognitive problems related to MS.

 Multiple Sclerosis and Employment Issues

 Although MS can affect your ability to work, staying employed for as long as possible is important.
 It may be necessary to make changes to the job or to be re-assigned within the work environment where your skills, expertise and experience can be used.
 As long as you are able to manage your responsibilities, or can be re-assigned to an area more suited to your symptoms and abilities, then continuing to work is to be encouraged.
 Admittedly, some jobs may no longer be suitable if you have cognitive problems (or physical problems like impaired balance).
 Involvement in volunteer work can be a good alternative and there are many organisations looking for help.
 It may be that early ‘retirement’ is the only option.
 If you do stop working, the transition from being employed to not being employed should be planned carefully.
-It is a good idea to consider involving your employer, your GP, and an MS Society Field Worker in the process.
+It is a good idea to consider involving your employer, your GP, and your Regional Community Support Staff in the process.
 It may also pay to contact Work and Income — especially if the principal income earner in your family.